 Ghost cities: Guǐchéng 鬼城

-While workers leave their hometown for big cities, municipalities receive massive financial incentives when urbanising rural areas … leading to an increasing number of deserted cities.
-Although they might look like critical issues for now, these ghost cities might welcome future workers once infrastructure and facilities are fully developed, and therefore represent high potential for businesses.
+While workers leave their hometowns for big cities, municipalities receive massive financial incentives when urbanizing rural areas … leading to an increasing number of deserted cities.
+Although they might look like critical issues, for now, these ghost cities might welcome future workers once infrastructure and facilities are fully developed, and therefore represent a high potential for businesses.

 International Property Investment: Zhōngguó mǎifáng tuán 中国买房团